rhysd/tui-textarea/README.md

 Fork of [tui-textarea](https://github.com/rhysd/tui-textarea)

-Used for zeka
+Used for zeka.
+Please use original library.

+- Needs tests
+- Needs optimization
+- Needs refactoring

-Small changes to library:
+Changes to library:

 ## Full line highlight of cursor line